timbowhite/bashtasklog/README.md

             -w      width of padded message column.
 Defaults to 80 characters.

     EXAMPLE:
-            1)  Instantiate a bashtasklog object that will append a timestamp to each message, have a message column 50 chars in width, and will write to log file /tmp/foo.log:
+            1)  Instantiate a bashtasklog object that will prepend a timestamp to each message, have a message column 50 chars in width, and will write to log file /tmp/foo.log: